 This involves working with Trading Standards (for goods being sold in the UK), Customs (for goods being imported into the UK from overseas) and the Police Intellectual Property Crime Unit (PIPCU), as well as other law enforcement bodies both at home and abroad in order to detect, detain and, where possible, destroy counterfeit goods.
 We also provide assistance and support where criminal proceedings are brought against the worst offenders.

-Since 2011/12, the Premier League has seized over 300,000 items of fake merchandise worth more than £4.3million.
+Since 2011/12, the Premier League has seized over £7.7m worth of counterfeit merchandise.
 This is separate to the clubs' and kit manufacturers' own seizures of counterfeit merchandise.

 If you come across merchandise that you suspect is fake (that you either see physically or on the internet), we would be grateful if you could report this to Back Four at email@example.com.